ankitects/anki-manual/src/exporting.md

 ## Packaged Decks

-A 'packaged deck' consists of cards, notes, note types and any sounds or images bundled up into a file ending with .apkg or .colpkg.
+A 'packaged deck' consists of cards, notes, note types, and any sounds or images bundled up into a file ending with .apkg or .colpkg.
 You can use packaged decks to transfer cards between people, or for backing up parts of your collection.